 Thank you for considering potentially becoming a part of our Cannon Hill Anglican College (CHAC) community.

-In January 2016, the brand-new, purpose-designed Junior Secondary Precinct welcomed its first students .
-It provides a facility that harnesses the benefits of natural light and the calm and tranquillity of CHAC’s existing landscape.
+In January 2016, the purpose-designed Junior Secondary Precinct welcomed its first students.
+It provides a facility that harnesses the benefits of natural light and the calm and tranquillity of CHAC’s surrounding Wetlands environment.
 Learning spaces are open and flexible, to promote the engagement and motivation previously referenced.
 The addition of the Junior Secondary Precinct - ‘our own space’ - further enhances Junior Secondary students’ feelings of social inclusion.

 The Junior Secondary phase of the College represents a transition period for students as they come to terms with their move from Primary School.
 At CHAC, students embrace the opportunity to create a Junior Secondary identity and take on board the significant role they can play in adding to the history of the College.

 With so many new students joining the College, the Year 7 Orientation Camp (included in our tuition fees) takes place in the second week of the new school year, and presents the perfect opportunity to challenge one another and forge new friendships.

 Year 7 students also have the opportunity to participate in CHAC Sport's inter-school competition, with training held at the College before or after the school day, and matches played on Saturday mornings either at home or at competitor schools.
 Participation fees and playing jerseys are also included in CHAC's tuition fees.

 Students can also audition for any of CHAC's Performance Music Ensembles, with many opportunities provided throughout the year to perform publicly.
 Private music tuition is also available, and our seven-day timetable ensures students miss as few classes as possible to attend these extra-curricular activities.